thekalipo/Vehicle-Flow-Computation/README.md

 $ python main.py
 ```

+## Use on a different video
+You have to define two lines that are parallel in the real word and add the distance in meter between these two.

 ## Modularity

 The program is structured in a way that is easy to add or modify any part of it.
-If you'd like to use a different detector or a different tracker model, you can simply choose a different class or, if new, add your new class on the `classes.py` file and make use of the modularity.
+If you'd like to use a different detector or a different tracker model, you can simply choose a different class or, if new, add your new class extending one of the classes of `classes.py` file and make use of the modularity.
 All classes are independent, a tracker can work con different detectors and vice-versa.

 ----